Washington University Pathology Services

 - United Healthcare

 In the event a health care practitioner order tests that Medicare deems medically unnecessary, a properly executed Advance Beneficiary Notification (ABN) must be secured by the client prior to collection of the specimen.
 The ABN form must accompany the specimen to our laboratory.
-The ABN enables Washington University Diagnostic Laboratories to bill the patient if Medicare denies our claim for medical necessity or frequency limitations.
+The ABN enables Washington University Pathology Services to bill the patient if Medicare denies our claim for medical necessity or frequency limitations.
 It is the client’s responsibility to ascertain the need for the ABN.
-In the absence of a properly executed ABN, Washington University Diagnostic Laboratory Services will bill denied charges back to the client.
+In the absence of a properly executed ABN, Washington University Pathology Services will bill denied charges back to the client.

-A completed Washington University Diagnostic Laboratory Services Test Requisition form must accompany the specimen and must contain the following information:
+A completed Washington University Pathology Services Test Requisition form must accompany the specimen and must contain the following information:

 - Referring physician’s complete first and last name (no initials)